TradingPlatforms UK Spread Betting Platforms

 Unless you are opening a specialist ‘Raw’ account with the likes of Pepperstone, you will always need to consider the spread.
 In fact, this is how commission-free brokers like Pepperstone make money.

 In a nutshell, the spread is the difference between the buy and sell price on a chosen market.
-Apart from forex, which is assessed in ‘pips’, spread betting platforms operate in ‘points’.
+Apart from forex, which is assessed in ‘pips’, spread betting brokers operate in ‘points’.
 The larger the gap between the buy and sell prices, the more it will cost to trade.

 Overnight Financing

-Spread betting platforms are not geared towards long-term investors.
+Spread betting brokers are not geared towards long-term investors.
 Instead, they allow traders to speculate on the future price of an asset in the short run.
 Crucially, this is because spread betting markets attract overnight financing fees.

 This means that for every day that a trader keeps their spread betting position open, they will pay a small fee.
 This is like an interest rate charged by the platform, which is multiplied by the size of the stake.